l0calh05t/advent-of-code-2022/README.md

 Used [derive_more](https://github.com/JelteF/derive_more) on this one for `IntoIter`.
 Also added a custom `impl Display` for my simulation state, but graphical output would be even neater.
 I may have to add some form of graphical output at some point.

+## Day 15

+This one is a bit more challenging to get fast enough.
+For the first task, I used [intervallum](https://github.com/ptal/intervallum) to store the valid intervals efficiently.
+Worked sufficiently well, but seems to require unnecessarily many allocations (or I'm using it wrong).
+Despite the many allocations, I just brute-forced part two (four million iterations isn't *that* much these days—only 10 seconds to scan the entire range; even less to find the solution).
+There is definitely optimization potential, but that would require a 2-D interval representation.
+Maybe a quadtree using sheared coordinates to turn the “diamonds” created by the L1-norm into squares?